preactjs/preact-www/content/en/guide/v10/tutorial.md

 ---
-name: Tutorial
+name: Quick Tutorial
 description: 'Write your first Preact application'
 ---

 # Tutorial

 This guide walks through building a simple "ticking clock" component.
-More detailed information for each topic can be found in the dedicated pages under the Guide menu.
+If you're new to Virtual DOM, try the [full Preact tutorial](/tutorial).

 > :information_desk_person: This guide assumes that you completed the [Getting Started](/guide/v10/getting-started) document and have successfully set up your tooling.
 If not, start with [preact-cli](/guide/v10/getting-started#best-practices-powered-with-preact-cli).